7 Critical Factors for Choosing Surgical Pendants: The 2026 Hospital Buyer’s Guide

 7 Critical Factors for Choosing Surgical Pendants: The Ultimate 2026 Hospital Buyer’s Guide

-surgical pendant is not “just a ceiling boom.”
+A surgical pendant is not “just a ceiling boom.”
 It is a safety system, a workflow tool, and a long-term cost decision.
-This guide covers types, configurations, drive systems, standards, installation, and procurement FAQs—so your next OR upgrade improves outcomes, not just aesthetics.
+This guide covers types, configurations, drive systems, standards, installation, and procurement FAQs â so your next OR upgrade improves outcomes, not just aesthetics.

 The first time I walked into a newly renovated operating room, everything looked perfect.
+Bright ceiling.
+Clean walls.
+Quiet machines.

 And then the case started.

+A monitor arm drifted a few centimeters.
+A cable loop touched the floor.
 Someone stepped back, and the anesthesia line pulled tight for a second.

 No one panicked.
 But everyone felt it.
+That tiny “almost” moment.

-「Many OR safety incidents are not caused by people.
-They are caused by infrastructure that forces people to improvise.」
+Many OR safety incidents are not caused by people.
+They are caused by infrastructure that forces people to improvise.

+A ceiling-mounted pendant system is not a luxury accessory.
 It is the difference between an OR that behaves predictably, and an OR that constantly surprises you.

-| Feature / Type | Electric Surgical Pendant | Mechanical / Manual Pendant |
+| Feature | Electric Surgical Pendant | Mechanical / Manual Pendant |

 | Arm Configuration | Single Arm / Double Arm | Fixed or Manual Swivel |